 You are cordially invited to attend our Annual Meeting of Shareholders on Monday, April 20, 1998.
-The meeting will be held at the Hilbert Circle Theatre, 45 Monument Circle, Indianapolis, Indiana, at 11:00 a.m.
+The meeting will be at the Hilbert Circle Theatre, 45 Monument Circle, Indianapolis, Indiana, at 11:00 a.m.
 (Indianapolis time).

 The Notice of Annual Meeting of Shareholders and the Proxy Statement accompanying this letter describe the business we will consider at the meeting.
-In particular, please note that management is requesting the shareholders to approve three items in addition to the election of directors and ratification of the Board of Directors' appointment of independent auditors.
-As our two-forone stock split this past September has greatly reduced the number of available authorized shares of the Company's common stock, we recommend increasing the number of authorized shares of common stock.
-Management also recommends that the shareholders approve two important performance incentive programs for officers and other employees: a new employee stock plan and an amended cash bonus plan.
+In particular, please note that management is requesting the shareholders to approve three items in addition to the election of directors and the ratification of the Board of Directors appointment of independent auditors.

+As the number of available authorized shares of the Company's common stock was greatly reduced as a result of the two-for-one stock split this past September we recommend increasing the number of authorized shares of common stock.
+Management also recommends that the shareholders approve two important performance incentive programs for officers and other employees, a new employee stock plan and an amended cash bonus plan.

 Your vote is very important.
-I urge you to sign, date, and return the enclosed proxy in the envelope provided in order to be certain your shares are represented at the meeting, even if you plan to attend the meeting.
+I urge you to sign, date, and return the enclosed proxy card in the envelope provided in order to be certain your shares are represented at the meeting, even if you plan to attend the meeting.